How do I confirm my place on a trip?

 In addition, it’s worth knowing that our trips cover a massive variety of terrains and climates, so having waterproof gear, warm layers, and the ability to strip down into breathable layers will be very beneficial.

 Bolivia is a challenging country to traverse by motorcycle, but don’t let that put you off!
-We have had people with very little motorcycle experience come and successfully do tours with us.
+We have had people with very little motorcycle experience come and successfully do tours and we feel confident our tours can be done and enjoyed by riders of all skill levels.

 The Royal Enfield Himalayans are a great bike for both beginners and experienced riders, as they sit fairly low and have great stability, as well as a smaller engine that won’t run away from you with an accidental twist of the throttle.